area73/WC-JSS/README.md

 # JSS
-Based on InuitCSS this framework substitute SASS with plain JavaScript using modules.
+Based on InuitCSS this framework substitute SASS with plain JavaScript using modules and string literals.
 It is design to use in conjunction with Web Components

+## Installation
+Install npm packages
+`npm i `

 ## TODO: Input in Pixels output in any
 To make it easier for developers, every measure will be in pixels and the output will be parametrize,